laduplessis/SARS-CoV-2_Guangdong_genomic_epidemiology/README.md

 This repository contains the data files, configuration files, log files, tree files and scripts necessary to reproduce the analyses and figures presented in [https://doi.org/10.1101/2020.04.01.20047076](https://doi.org/10.1101/2020.04.01.20047076).
 Some of the scripts may need some adjustment depending on the local setup.

 Note that because of the GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/) genomic sequences cannot be shared in this repository.
-Instead, we make the GISAID accessions available and provide a table of acknowledgments.
+Instead, we make the GISAID accessions available and provide a table of acknowledgements.

 ## Highlights